Rep Ranges Explained: The Complete Guide

 Can High Reps Build Muscle?

-Yes!
+Yes.
 Research shows that high-rep sets taken to failure can produce similar hypertrophy to moderate-rep training.
-However, it's less practical - cardiovascular fatigue often limits the set before muscles are fully challenged, and the discomfort is significant.
-Most people find moderate reps more sustainable.
+However, it is less practical — cardiovascular fatigue often limits the set before muscles are fully challenged, and the discomfort is significant.
+For most lifters, moderate reps are more sustainable.

 The Modern Understanding: All Reps Build Muscle